Communication-Enhanced Tutoring for Efficient Decentralized Multi-Agent Reinforcement Learning: Experiments

-\paragraph{\ours{} hyperparameters} We notice that \ours{} is sensitive to communication hyperparameters depending on the scenario setup.
-The parameters are the number of stacked Transformer encoders and the dimension of their positional feedforward network block.
-We theorize that the depth and width of the communication channel create a trade-off between the ability to learn a complex joint policy (eg. kiting, hit-and-run), and the time it takes to learn an effective policy.
+\akapit{\ourcom{} hyperparameters} We observe that \ourcom{} is sensitive to the Transformer hyperparameters, depending on the scenario's difficulty.
+The hyperparameters are the number of stacked Transformer encoders and the dimension of their positional feedforward network block.
+We divide the scenarios into three groups: easy, medium, and hard scenarios.
+The grouping and the corresponding values are presented in the Appendix.
+For the hardest SMAC and all SMACv2 maps, we use a consistent architecture of 3 Transformer layers and 512 dimension of the feedforward block.
+We use $d_{model} = 64$ in the Transformer architecture (equal to the RNN size).

-We perform a hyperparameter search for each scenario, for which detailed results are included in the Appendix, and use the values presented in Table~\ref{tab:shapes}.